radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 Up to 4 ADC inputs may be configured for Expression Pedals when the Keyboard option is selected without velocity sensing.
 Select the number of ADC convertors to use using the 'C' command.
 Note.
-ADC inputs are connected to potentiometers wired between 0v and 3.3V with a 470R resistor connected to the wiper.
+ADC inputs are connected to potentiometers wired between 0v and 3.3V with a 470R resistor connected between the wiper and the Midi interface input pin.
-Enabling A->D conversion without any connected input may generate large amounts of meaningless midi CC messages slowing down the sysem.
+Enabling A->D conversion without any connected input may generate large amounts of meaningless midi CC messages slowing down the system.

 On GrandOrgue right click on the expression pedal input.